Uniquely identifiable characteristics

 lectins, and Vicioside.
 To a much lesser extent other parts of the plant also contain these toxins.
 Agriculturalist try to minimise the amount of toxins within the broad beans themselves by the cross-breeding of different varieties.
 Note the number of nitrogen atoms is high in relation to the number of carbon atoms for the pyrimidinone base.

-Isouramil, into which Convicine decays.
-Isouramil is also a haemotoxin.
+5-Methoxy Uracil), into which ConVicine decays.
+IsoUramil is also a haemotoxin.

 Wyerone (and Wyerone Acid) are acetylenic furanoid ketoesters possessing a highly energetic triple bond, unusual but not unique in the plant kingdom.
 Naturally it is poisonous with anti-fungal properties.
 Although it is found within the shoots of Broad Beans, it is synthesized in greater concentrations by the plant in response to a fungal infection; it has anti-fungal properties.
 Wyerone is a phytoalexin (a microbial stress compound - something which is synthesized in response to an external biological attack).